Sntai20/CPSC-5240-4240.Updated/README.md

 # HowTo Website

+Node version >= 22 is used for this project.

 1. Run and seed the Mongo database with sample data.
 1. Build and run the Backend API.
 1. Build and run the Frontend.